 Yes, students who hold a Bachelor’s degree from a regionally accredited institution in the U.S. will need to complete: Nutrition 011, Sociology 001, Psychology 024 or Psychology 001, Speech 001 or 010, Statistics 050, Critical Thinking in order to graduate from the ADN program however, courses listed under the ‘Additional GE Requirement for the RN Program’ are waived.

 No, however it is strongly recommended that you consider completing as many of the GE courses listed under ‘Nursing Specific GE’ and ‘Additional GE requirement for the RN program’ to be awarded additional points.
 Students admitted without having complete all GE’s will be required to complete the course by the end of the RN program.

 Note: The courses listed under ‘Additional GE Requirements for the RN program’ are waived for students with a regionally accredited Bachelor’s degree from the U.S.

-No, however students that have completed the LVN program at PCC will earn five additional points.
+No. Students that have completed the LVN program at PCC will earn five additional points.

-No, the multicriteria for selection will be used to select all eligible applicants.
+No. Submission of an application does not guarantee admission.
+A multi selection criteria process is used for selection will be used to select all eligible applicants.